Bernardo-MG/spring-boot-executable-jar-example/readme.md

 mvn clean package
 ```

-Afterwards the jar will be in the target folder.
-It can be run as any runnable jar:
+Afterwards a runnable jar will be in the target folder.
+It can be run like this:

 ```
 java -jar target/executable-spring-boot.jar